-Crafton Hills College offers a variety of occupational programs.
-Some of these programs lead to associate degrees others lead to certificates of achievement and some offer a choice of degree or certificate, depending on the level of education attained.
+Crafton Hills College offers a variety of programs within its Division of Career and Technical Education.
+Some of these programs lead to associate degrees, others lead to certificates of achievement, and some offer a choice of degree or certificate, depending on the level of education attained.
 For listings and descriptions of specific programs, see Sections on Associate Degree Programs, Transfer Programs and Course Descriptions.